GamingXtreme1/GamingXtreme1/README.md

 - 📚 I’m currently learning Vulkan API and working on my website

 - 🥅 2022 Goals: Master Full Stack Web Development with Angular and Nestjs, docker, Redis, MySQL
+- 🥅 2023 Goals: Work as a Full Stack dev for Candide in Nestjs, and Angular and improve the craft
+- 🥅 2024 Goals: Learn Unreal Engine From the ground up get the basics and everything in-between as muscle memory
+- 🥅 2025 Goals: Pending...

 ### My Links
 - 🔥 [Website](https://www.xtremestudios.org/)